GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

-[Privacy Sandbox Relevance and Measurement](/origintrials/#/view_trial/771241436187197441) origin trial provides a single trial allowing sites to run unified experiments across Attribution Reporting, FLEDGE, Topics, Fenced Frames, and Shared Storage.
+[Privacy Sandbox Relevance and Measurement](/origintrials/#/view_trial/771241436187197441) origin trial provides a single trial allowing sites to run unified experiments across Attribution Reporting, Protected Audience API, Topics, Fenced Frames, and Shared Storage.

-Developers can sign up for this single origin trial that allows you to test across the Topics, FLEDGE, and Attribution Reporting APIs.
+Developers can sign up for this single origin trial that allows you to test across the Topics, Protected Audience API, and Attribution Reporting APIs.
 This guide takes you through the configuration steps to access the APIs, tells you how to validate your configuration, and provides further resources for testing against the APIs.